-Hispanic Culture Track - 1.
-Prerequisite: Spanish 44, Spanish 70 or equivalent. - 2.
-One course in Civilization: Spanish 110, Spanish 102 (at CMC), or equivalent (abroad or Pitzer 152, 158, 187). - 3.
-One survey literature course: Spanish 120a, Spanish 120b, Spanish 125a, Spanish 125b, or equivalent. - 4.
-Six courses selected from the fields of anthropology, art, Chicano/a-Latino/a Studies, economics, history, international relations, literature, music, politics, sociology.
-Only one of these may be taken in English. - 5.
-Senior Theses (Spanish 191), taken during the spring of the senior year.

-Requirements for the Minor The minor in Hispanic Studies requires six courses above Spanish 33, selected in consultation with the academic adviser.
-Only one of these courses may also be used toward a student's major requirements - 1.
-Spanish 44, Spanish 70 or equivalent. - 2.
-One course on Spain or Latin American Civilization: Spanish 110, Spanish 102 (at CMC) or equivalent. - 3.
-One literature survey course in Peninsular or Latin American Literature (Spanish 120a, Spanish 120b, Spanish 125b, Spanish 125b or equivalent). - 4.
+- 1. Spanish 44, Spanish 70 or equivalent. - One course on Spain or Latin American Civilization: Spanish 110, Spanish 102 (at CMC) or equivalent. - 3.
+One literature survey course in Peninsular or Latin American Literature (Spanish 120a, Spanish 120b, Spanish 125a, Spanish 125b or equivalent). - 4.
 Three courses selected from the fields of anthropology, art, Chicano/a-Latino/a Studies, economics, history, international relations, literature, music, politics, sociology.
-Only one of these may be taken in English. - 5.
-Study abroad during one semester in Spain or a Latin American country is strongly recommended.
+Only one of these may be taken in English. - Study abroad during one semester in Spain or a Latin American country is strongly recommended.

 A complete minor declaration form must be submitted to the registrar, with the signatures of both the student's Scripps adviser and the chair of the Hispanic Studies Department (or a designated professor).

-Honors Program in Hispanic Studies As early as the first semester of the sophomore year, a student may choose to become a candidate for the Honors Program in Hispanic Studies.
-The Honors Program includes the normal course requirements, as stated above, as well as a two-semester thesis, written in consultation with three faculty readers and followed by a successful thesis defense before the faculty and majors of Hispanic Studies.
+Honors Program in Hispanic Studies

+As early as the first semester of the sophomore year, a student may choose to become a candidate for the Honors Program in Hispanic Studies.
+The Honors Program includes the normal course requirements, as stated above, as well as a two-semester thesis written in Spanish, supervised by three faculty readers and followed by a successful thesis defense before the faculty and majors of Hispanic Studies.
 In order to graduate with Honors in Hispanic Studies, the candidate must have a minimum general GPA of 9.0 and a GPA of 10.5 or above in Hispanic Studies.
 A senior thesis grade of at least A- is required.

-Dual and Double Majors Many students opt for a double or dual major in Hispanic studies and another field.
+Many students opt for a double or dual major in Hispanic studies and another field.
 Double majors are required to produce two theses, one for each major.
+The thesis for the Hispanic Studies major should be written in Spanish.
 Dual majors are allowed to write one thesis whose focus bridges the two fields.
 Dual majors may write the thesis in English, although they are highly encouraged to write in Spanish, second reader permitting.
 Students may also double count two courses toward their respective disciplines when pursuing double or dual majors.
 Study abroad is required.

+Co-Curricular Activities

-Co-Curricular Activities Every year, the Hispanic Studies Department chooses eight students to reside with a Spanish-speaking Language Resident from Latin America or Spain, in a specially designated Spanish Corridor (the location of which rotates yearly).
+Every year, the Hispanic Studies Department chooses eight students to reside with a Spanish-speaking Language Resident from Latin America or Spain, in a specially designated Spanish Corridor (the location of which rotates yearly).
 The members of the Corridor form a close-knit community that not only speaks Spanish exclusively but also organizes cultural events throughout the year.
 The members of the Corridor form the core of the Spanish Club, which organizes activities for Spanish students of the five colleges throughout the year.

 In addition, a weekly Spanish table meets in the Malott Commons.

-Sigma Delta Pi Scripps sponsors the Epsilon Zeta Chapter of Sigma Delta Pi, the National Spanish Honor Society that recognizes outstanding students of Spanish and has chapters at all the major universities and colleges in the United States.
+Sigma Delta Pi

+Scripps sponsors the Epsilon Zeta Chapter of Sigma Delta Pi, the National Spanish Honor Society that recognizes outstanding students of Spanish and has chapters at all the major universities and colleges in the United States.
 Prof. Jennifer Wood is the advisor for Scripps College.

-Course Descriptions The lower-division program in Spanish is part of The Claremont Colleges' Modern Language Program.
+The lower-division program in Spanish is part of The Claremont Colleges' Modern Language Program.

 All of the following courses are conducted in Spanish unless otherwise indicated.